turbomarko/turbo-drf/docs/project-generation-options.rst

 debug:
     Indicates whether the project should be configured for debugging.
-    This option is relevant for Cookiecutter Django developers only.
+    This option is relevant for Turbo DRF developers only.

 .. _MIT: https://opensource.org/licenses/MIT